 In 2022, RAFI-USA will support local and regional supply chain resilience by:

 - Tracking the implementation of the federal funds that have been appropriated for local and regional supply chain resilience to ensure those funds are equitably invested and will support historically underserved producers, small farms, and local economies; including programs such as:

 - Meat and Poultry Processing: USDA announced its intent to invest $500 million in American Rescue Plan funds to expand meat and poultry processing capacity, with $150 million of that going to existing small and very small processing facilities.

 - The Local Agriculture Market Program (LAMP): on March 1, 2022, USDA announced $130 million of supplemental funding over two years for LAMP.

 - Improving laws and regulations on processing and procurement so that they are scale-appropriate for smaller, local farms and businesses and don’t advantage giant companies.

-- In our Farm Bill advocacy, bringing an increased focus on equity to programs which serve local and regional food systems so that more BIPOC led and serving organizations can access funding and be supported through their projects.
+- In our Farm Bill advocacy, bringing an increased focus on equity to programs that serve local and regional food systems so that more BIPOC-led and serving organizations can access funding and be supported through their projects.

 Finalizing & Implementing Strong Packers & Stockyards Rules